-Please list the citation for all publications (e.g., peer-reviewed research paper, chapter) of contributing author.
-Please include work that is under review, in-press, or published. n which you are a contributing author.
-Trease include work that is under review, in-press, or published.
+Please list the citation for all publications (e.g., peer-reviewed research paper, chapter) on which you are a contributing author.
+Please include work that is under review, in-press, or published.
 Number of manuscripts currently published (journal articles or book chapters): How many are first-authored? · Number of manuscripts currently in-press (journal articles or book chapters): How many are first-authored?
 Number of manuscripts currently under review (journal articles or book chapters): How many are first-authored?